 Canaccord provides loans to certain employees for the purpose of partially funding the purchase of shares of the Company and increasing share ownership by the employees.
-These loans are forgiven over a three to five-year period from the initial advance of the loan or at the end of that three to five year period.
-During fiscal 2013, the amortized portion of these loans was \$8.0 million (2012: \$8.3 million) or 1.0% (2012: 1.3%) of Canaccord's annual consolidated revenue.
+These loans are forgiven over a three to five-year period from the initial advance of the loan or at the end of that three to five-year period.
+During fiscal 2014, the amortized portion of these loans was \$6.6 million (2013: \$14.0 million) or 0.8% (2013:1.8%) of Canaccord's annual consolidated revenue.

-Replacement Plans
+Replacement plans

-As a result of the acquisition of CSHP, the following share-based payment plans were introduced to replace the share-based payment plans that existed at CSHP at acquisition date:
+As a result of the acquisition of CSHP, the following share-based payment plans were introduced to replace the share-based payment plans that existed at CSHP at the acquisition date:

-Canaccord Financial Inc. Collins Stewart Hawkpoint Replacement Annual Bonus Equity Deferral (ABED) Plan
+Canaccord Genuity Group Inc. Collins Stewart Hawkpoint Replacement Annual Bonus Equity Deferral (ABED) Plan

-On March 21, 2012, the Company introduced the Replacement ABED Plan which replaced the ABED plans that existed at CSHP on acquisition date.
+On March 21, 2012, the Company introduced the Replacement ABED Plan, which replaced the ABED plans that existed at CSHP as of the acquisition date.
 Eligible employees who participated in the CSHP ABED plans were granted awards under the Replacement ABED Plan.
 The shares granted vest between one and three years from the acquisition date of CSHP.

-Canaccord Financial Inc. Collins Stewart Hawkpoint Replacement Long Term Incentive Plan Award
+Canaccord Genuity Group Inc. Collins Stewart Hawkpoint Replacement Long Term Incentive Plan Award

-On March 21, 2012, the Company introduced the Replacement LTIP which replaced the existing LTIPs at CSHP on acquisition date.
+On March 21, 2012, the Company introduced the Replacement LTIP, which replaced the existing LTIPs at CSHP on the acquisition date.
 Eligible employees who participated in the CSHP LTIPs were granted awards under the Replacement LTIP.
 The shares granted vest annually on a graded basis over a three-year period.